sylatupa/Digital_Multi_Tool_w_ESP32/README.md

 ![wood_enclosure][wood_enclosure]

 Welcome, this repository has the code and supporting material for you to develop micro-python programs for the ESP32.
 This_Thing works inside the [Edges](https://en.wikipedia.org/wiki/Edge_computing) of the WiFi network when paired with a Raspberry pi, a [mosquitto MQTT server](https://mosquitto.org/), and [Node-Red](https://nodered.org/).
 This enlocuse and construction requires little to no soldering as the connection of the Sensor modules mimics the initial stages of prototyping--using a breadboard.
-The enclosure and wiring solve 2 issues--An enclosure style that can adapt per project, the connections can be made and changed in a way that is commonly available and used.
+[The enclosure and wiring](https://github.com/sylatupa/Digital_Multi_Tool_w_ESP32/tree/master/Enclosure) solve 2 issues--1) An enclosure with features that can adapt per project and 2) the connections can be made and changed in a way that is commonly available and used.
 With these two observations about contemporary prototyping techniques: 1) [DuPont connections](https://www.google.com/search?q=dupont+connections&client=ubuntu&hs=R4r&channel=fs&source=lnms&tbm=isch&sa=X&ved=0ahUKEwjJvfnT4_XhAhXSvJ4KHbh-D8EQ_AUIECgD&biw=1533&bih=748) are used and 2) [Sensor modules](https://www.aliexpress.com/wholesale?catId=0&initiative_id=SB_20190429090218&SearchText=dht) and other peripherials can typically be found with a number of male pins for voltage, ground, and data.

+## What is it?

+Its an Internet of Things device and its designed to adapt to the the many new IOT concepts and technologies that are being developed.
+It helps speed up the time it take to get prototypes from off of the work bench and into the world.
+It does this by solving some of common problems that developers encounter when implementing their projects.
+Pro

+* The affordances of this micro-python framework:
+** Python programs to run digital and analog circuits and modules.

+* Other resources that are documented:
+** Laser cut Temlates for the laser cut enclosure and sensor modules.
+** Mosquitto (MQTT) broker and Node-Red Flows for internetworktivity.

-###Here are the milestones from the project:
+### Here are the milestones from the project:
 - [x] Using and authenticating to Network protocols: WiFi and MQTT
 - [x] A publisher and subscriber paradigm that allows multiple programs to run on the board, where some programs publish data and others subscribe to the data in a seamless way (such as an accelerometer creates xyz data and neopixels use that data for some light affect), found here [pub_sub_local.py](https://github.com/sylatupa/Digital_Multi_Tool_w_ESP32/blob/master/Digital_Thing/Digital_Thing/pub_sub_local.py)
 - [x] A state-machine, written with a series of if-else statements, that allow for navigation to and the activation of programs--and code for an OLED display to show data and the menu during navigation. found here [Menu.py](https://github.com/sylatupa/Digital_Multi_Tool_w_ESP32/blob/master/Digital_Thing/Digital_Thing/Menu.py) and diagramed here [State Machine and Process Diagram](https://raw.githubusercontent.com/sylatupa/Digital_Multi_Tool_w_ESP32/master/Images/process_and_state_diagram.png) or the [Lucid Chart version ](https://www.lucidchart.com/invitations/accept/83a8f492-7b02-4a9a-af31-d71b3470497e).
 And the GUI with OLED found here, in the [gui.py](./Digital_Thing/gui.py)